 4. Open a Low-Fee or No-Fee Bank Account

-Many financial institutions now offer low-fee checking accounts designed for customers who prefer digital banking.
-Look for banks that waive maintenance fees with direct deposit or reward you for keeping a positive balance.
-These accounts often include free mobile deposits, online transfers, and access to fee-free ATMs.
+Many banks now offer low-fee or no-fee checking accounts designed for people who prefer digital banking.
+These accounts often waive monthly fees when you set up direct deposit or maintain a small balance.
+They typically include free mobile deposits, online transfers, and access to nationwide ATM networks.

 5. Watch Out for Hidden Service Fees